mrnolanhenry/sudoku_generator/README.md

 * Sudoku Solver - add feature for users to enter their own puzzles on a blank sudoku board and receive a solution to their custom puzzle.
 * Select Difficulty - improve on this feature by creating an algorithm that measures puzzle difficulty by additional factors besides total amount of shown numbers

+* Refactor - avoid or minimize using utils.js

+* Team Sudoku! - add option to work collectively with anyone on a daily puzzle